 The following is a description of each class of securities of Tellurian Inc. (“Tellurian” the “Company,” “we,” “us,” or “our”) that is registered under Section 12 of the Securities Exchange Act of 1934, as amended, and does not purport to be complete.
-For a complete description of the terms and provisions of such securities, refer to our amended and restated articles of incorporation, our amended and restated by-laws, and the certificate of designations governing the shares of Tellurian Series C convertible preferred stock (the “Series C Preferred Shares”), which are incorporated herein by reference to Exhibit 3.1 to the Company’s Current Report on Form 8-K filed with the Securities and Exchange Commission (the “SEC”) on September 22, 2017, Exhibit 3.2 to the Company’s Current Report on Form 8-K filed with the SEC on September 22, 2017, and Exhibit 3.1 to the Company’s Current Report on Form 8-K filed with the SEC on March 21, 2018, respectively.
+For a complete description of the terms and provisions of such securities, refer to our amended and restated articles of incorporation, as amended by a certificate of amendment, our amended and restated by-laws, and the certificate of designations governing the shares of Tellurian Series C convertible preferred stock (the “Series C Preferred Shares”), which are incorporated herein by reference to Exhibit 3.1 to the Company’s Current Report on Form 8-K filed with the Securities and Exchange Commission (the “SEC”) on September 22, 2017, Exhibit 3.1 to the Company’s Current Report on Form 8-K filed with the SEC on June 10, 2020, Exhibit 3.2 to the Company’s Current Report on Form 8-K filed with the SEC on September 22, 2017, and Exhibit 3.1 to the Company’s Current Report on Form 8-K filed with the SEC on March 21, 2018, respectively.
 This summary is qualified in its entirety by reference to these documents.

 Holders of common stock are entitled to one vote for each share held on all matters submitted to a vote of stockholders.
 Cumulative voting in the election of directors is not permitted.
 Under our amended and restated by-laws, unless otherwise provided in our amended and restated certificate of incorporation or the DGCL with respect to a specified action, matters to be voted on by stockholders are generally decided by a majority of the votes cast, except that contested elections of directors will be decided by a plurality vote.
 Our amended and restated by-laws provide that the presence at a stockholders’ meeting of one-third of the voting power of our outstanding stock entitled to vote at the meeting will constitute a quorum.